CREDIT: @JADEPHOTOGRAPHS ON INSTAGRAM

 New York State played an important role in the Underground Railroad, the secret network that helped tens of thousands of freedom seekers escape enslavement.
 Experience the stories of Harriet Tubman and Niagara Falls heroes at the Niagara Falls Underground Railroad Heritage Center.
 The exhibit “One More River to Cross” explores the crucial role Niagara Falls’ geography played and the heroic actions of its Black residents.
 “Freedom Crossing,” a permanent exhibition at the Niagara Arts & Cultural Center, also tells the story of the Underground Railroad in the Greater Niagara region with historic photographs, artifacts, and real life stories.

 Every month, the Long Island Children’s Museum hosts a series teaching kids what it means to be an advocate for themselves and others while educating adults on how they can support their child’s self-advocacy efforts.
 This February, “AdvoKids” turns its attention to Black History Month, focusing on its beginnings and the importance of why it is celebrated.
-As part of the program, visitors will learn about sculptor Edmonia Lewis and then create a mini sculpture of their own.
+As part of the program, visitors will learn about Civil Rights leader A. Philip Randolph, known for his leadership of the groundbreaking Brotherhood of Sleeping Car Porters Union.
+Afterward, children can make their own replica of the iconic car porters hat, a symbol of the union’s strength and solidarity.
+Event is free with admission.

 A woman dances with a young child during the Black Future Festival at the Brooklyn Children's MuseumCREDIT: @BCMKIDS ON INSTAGRAM

 Join the Brooklyn Children’s Museum for a week’s worth of reflection and future-forward fun at the Black Future Festival.
-This year the festival is inspired by the African Diaspora and Black History Month.
+This year the festival is inspired by the national celebration of the African Diaspora and Black History Month.
 Experience powerful dance performances, workshops, and storytelling with guest curator Kendra J. Bostock and STooPS.
+Tickets are required for entry.

 An American flag waves in front of the National Baseball Hall of Fame and Museum in CooperstownCREDIT: @WANDERGENIC ON INSTAGRAM

-9. Storytime at the Museum: “The ABCs of Black History at the Chapman Historical Museum (Adirondacks)
+12. Storytime at the Museum: “Hidden Figures” at the Chapman Historical Museum (Adirondacks)

 Exterior view of the Victorian style home that's now the site of the Chapman Historical Museum